 - ECVET National Coordination Points: national coordination points - also referred to as ECVET national contact points or NCPs - exist in many European countries and provide expertise to qualifications providers and awarding bodies (helping them to better understand how ECVET can work with existing vocational qualifications, or in the design of new awards) and to mobility practitioners and individual learners (advising on possibilities for the recognition and validation of learning outcomes, particularly those achieved through geographical mobility);

 - Competent Institutions: national ministries, sectoral bodies, chambers of commerce, regional education or employment administrations, qualifications awarding bodies, training providers and companies are just some of the bodies and institutions that are referred to, in ECVET circles, as Competent Institutions; such institutions differ from country to country but generally comprise those organisations responsible for the design and award of qualifications, the allocation of credit and credit points to qualifications (and units) and the assessment, validation and recognition of learning outcomes, with practices usually governed according to national policies and regulations;

 - Social Partners: in many European countries, social partners play an important role in the design and development of new qualifications and awards, and in establishing standards and assessment criteria; social partners continue to promote the take-up of common European tools and instruments, such as ECVET and the EQF, and have been involved in their testing and promotion since the very beginning;

-- Mobility Practitioners: mobility practitioners exist in all European countries and are responsible for organising mobility and for sending and hosting individual learners; in addition to education and training providers in the public and private sectors, mobility practitioners additionally comprise employers, sectoral bodies and specialist mobility agencies, among others; mobility practitioners have played, and continue to play, an important role in the development, testing and implementation of ECVET and its technical components.
+- Mobility Practitioners: mobility practitioners exist in all European countries and are responsible for organising short and long-duration mobility and for sending and hosting learners; in addition to education and training providers in the public and private sectors, mobility practitioners can comprise employers, sectoral bodies and specialist mobility agencies, among others; mobility practitioners have played, and continue to play, an important role in the development, testing and implementation of ECVET and its technical components.